rscode999/cnet/documentation/rules.md

 ```

+## Compilation Rules

+Effective 2025-09-27, code must compile under the following settings:
+- High optimization (G++: `-O2` or `-O3`)
+- All warnings and errors must be tracked, including warnings that are normally hidden (G++: `-Wall`)
+- Warnings must be treated as errors (G++: `-Werror`)
+- Code must strictly conform to the C++14 standard (G++: `-Wpedantic`)

+If, under these settings, the code does not compile, the offending changes must be rejected.

 ## Final Remarks
 No contributors or viewers may make references to K-Pop Demon Hunters.

-You agree that 3 is a good enough approximation for π and e.
+You agree that 3 is a good enough approximation for π (circumference of a circle divided by the circle's diameter) and e (Euler's number).

 If you disagree with any of the rules, click [here](https://www.youtube.com/watch?v=xvFZjo5PgG0) to file a complaint.